Flight-Free-UK/flight_free_uk_website/source/posts_travel/family-staycations-in-the-west-country-and-wales.html.markdown

 My last, brief recommendation is the glories of WWT (Wildfowl and Wetland Trust), Slimbridge.
 This has a rightful claim to the birthplace of nature conservation in the UK.
 Today, Sir Peter Scott’s detailed observations of migrating birds on the tidal Severn Estuary have inspired a wonderful visitor attraction, which acts as a gateway to nature conservation philosophy for young families.
 There are waterfowl, otters, amphibians, talks, walks and the peaceful and inspiring bird hides looking out over the wetlands.
 My son loves to spot the star of the show in the Kingfisher Hide.

-> "There are waterfowl, otters, amphibians, talks, walks and the peaceful and inspiring bird hides looking out over the wetlands."
+> There are waterfowl, otters, amphibians, talks, walks and the peaceful and inspiring bird hides looking out over the wetlands.

 ![](/images/uploads/family-travel-7.jpg "WWT Slimbridge Canoe Safari")